sslotsky/violet-paginator-docs/updating_items.md

 updateAsync(id, data, update)
 ```

-The `updateAsync` is intended to be your one-stop-shop for updates.
+We intend for the `updateAsync` action to be your one-stop-shop for inline updates.
 This action executes the following operations:

 1. Calls `updateItem` to merge the properties from the `data` argument.
 This will normally be the same data you submit to the server, but can really be anything you want.
 2. Calls `updatingItem` to indicate that the item is waiting for an update from the server.